ThomasPiergiovanni/oc_p8/README.md

-# P8 - Create a platform for nutella amateur.
+# P8 - Create a platform for Nutella amateur.

 ## 1. Introduction.